Chart Color Schemes

 Salisbury Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Salisbury Park, as per the latest Census, comprised 94.3% houses and 5.7% other dwellings.
-In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Salisbury Park was 31.8%, similar to Adelaide metro's figure.
-The remaining dwellings were either mortgaged (42.0%) or rented (26.2%).
-The median monthly mortgage repayment in the area was $1,257, below Adelaide metro's average of $1,562.
-The median weekly rent was $275, compared to Adelaide metro's $320.
-Nationally, Salisbury Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Salisbury Park, as per the latest Census, 94.3% of dwellings were houses with the remaining 5.7% being semi-detached, apartments, or other types.
+This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Salisbury Park was at 31.8%, similar to Adelaide metro, with mortgaged properties at 42.0% and rented ones at 26.2%.
+The median monthly mortgage repayment in the area was $1,257, lower than Adelaide's average of $1,562.
+The median weekly rent in Salisbury Park was $275, compared to Adelaide metro's $320.
+Nationally, Salisbury Park's mortgage repayments were significantly lower at $1,257 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing